Weekly Classes in Phoenix

-Check the Urban Yoga schedule for additional class times and events.
+Check the Current Meditation and Urban Yoga schedules for additional class times and events.
 The best way to get up to date information on my teaching schedule is to sign up for my newsletter, email me through this site, friend me on Facebook, follow me on Instagram, or call me.

 Thai Massage (aka Thai Yoga Massage)